karllark/dust_extinction/docs/dust_extinction/extinction.rst

 Both dust absorption and scattering out of the line-of-sight are processes that are directly proportional to the amount of dust along the line-of-sight.
-As a result, the ratio of dust extinctions at two different wavelengths does not vary with different amounts of dust.
+As a result, the ratio of dust extinctions at two different wavelengths does not vary with different amounts of otherwise identical dust.
 In other words, extinction curves normalized by dust column measured towards different different stars with different amounts of identical dust grains are equivalent.
 This is illustrated below where the left plot shows the total extinction as a function